Provider Disputes and Appeals

 All appeal requests and associated information are reviewed by clinicians not previously involved with the case.

-For pre-service appeals submitted with written member consent, the standard appeal decision time frame is 30 calendar days from the date of receipt by CareSource.
-The standard decision time frame for post-service provider appeals is 60 calendar days.
-A 14 calendar-day extension may be requested on any provider appeal.
+For pre-service appeals submitted with written member consent via AOR, the standard appeal decision time frame is 30 calendar days from the date of receipt by CareSource.
+The standard decision time frame for post-service provider appeals is 30 calendar days.

 If you do not agree with a denial on a processed claim, you have 365 calendar days from the date of service or discharge, unless otherwise specified in your contract, to submit an appeal.